-You can correct mild symptoms, and prevent low phosphate in the future, by adding more phosphate into your diet.
+You can correct mild symptoms and prevent low phosphate in the future by adding more phosphate to your diet.
 Milk and other dairy foods are good sources of phosphate.

 If your hypophosphatemia is severe, you may need to get high doses of phosphate through a vein (IV).
 People with the familial form will need to take both phosphate and vitamin D supplements to protect their bones.
 They may also need dental sealants to protect their teeth from decay.

-Complications of hypophosphatemia include:
+Complications of hypophosphatemia

 A mild case of hypophosphatemia usually improves if you add more phosphate to your diet or take a supplement.
 Severe cases will require IV phosphate treatment.